Johnny Papalia: The "Godfather" of Hamilton

 As a boss, Papalia was feared rather than loved; one of his associates stated, "We had to respect him because of his role.
 But he got on everybody's nerves."
-Papalia had a propriety attitude towards the wives and mistresses of his men, taking the viewpoint that it was his right as a boss to sleep with the girlfriends and wives of his men, which made him unpopular.
+Papalia had a proprietary attitude towards the wives and mistresses of his men, taking the viewpoint that it was his right as a boss to sleep with the girlfriends and wives of his men, which made him unpopular.
 He was a tyrannical boss who had no tolerance for failure, and made a point of taunting and punishing his men for any mistake, no matter how minor.
 As Papalia grew more wealthy and powerful, he came to display a sultanistic attitude alongside his megalomania.
 In 1975, Papalia founded the Gold Key Club nightclub in Hamilton.
 Only members and their guests who knew the password were allowed entry.
 Detective Sergeant John Gordon Harris of the Hamilton police said, "There wasn't actually any gold key.
 They used a password that changed from time to time, just like in gangster movies."
 The Gold Key Club became Papalia's principal base for entertaining visitors as the large, illuminated neon yellow key on the front of the club became a symbol of his power in Hamilton.
 By the 1980s, Papalia's firms were the largest suppliers of beer dispensers for bars in Ontario while leasing out at least 2,000 vending and pinball machines.

 Papalia came to play a "Godfather" role in the Italian Canadian community, serving as a community mediator as Papalia's biographer Adrien Humphreys noted, "There are hundreds of people throughout Hamilton who will attest to Johnny's helping hand."
 A police officer said, "John Papalia would like nothing better than to walk into a bar and have everyone in the room bow their head in respect."
 A man who knew him stated, "John was revered on Railroad Street.
-I was standing there talking with John and this old Italian guy was walking by and the old guy bows his head to John and says, 'Ah comapare [an Italian expression meaning "godfather]'.
-"He was very good to all the kids and very good to all the people who lived in the area.
+I was standing there talking with John and this old Italian guy was walking by and the old guy bows his head to John and says, 'Ah comapare [an Italian expression meaning "godfather"].
+He was very good to all the kids and very good to all the people who lived in the area.
 If a guy needed a few bucks, John would give him a job taking the garbage out, or painting something, or whatever needed to be done.
 He would look after them."